duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ### When Each Template Is Shown

 The Spice framework dynamically chooses which template to display, based on how many results there are to show and user behavior.
-Of course, you can specify template options to modify this; for example, you may want to prevent a particular template from appearing.

 Here is the default logic for showing templates:

 ```
           Instant Answer result